mail2sada/Golang-Batch2/TrainingMaterial/Day1/Introduction.md

 <br/>
 <br/>

-Golang:Scope of Variable Global Variable
+## Golang: Scope of Variable
+-   ## Local Variable
--   > The variables which are defined outside of a function or a block is termed as Global variables.
+    -   ### Variables that are declared inside a function or a block are termed as Local variables.
--   > These are available throughout the lifetime of a program.
--   > These are declared at the top of the program outside all of the functions or blocks.
+    -   ### Not accessible outside the function or block.
+    -   ### Can also be declared inside the for. inside a function.
--   > These can be accessed from any portion of the program.
+    -   ### Can be accessed by the nested code blocks inside a function.
+    -   ### Also known as block variables.
+    -   ### These variables are garbage collected after the function’s execution is over.
+    -   ### A variable which is declared inside a loop body will not be visible to the outside of loop body.

 <br/>
 <br/>